-The irony about Black Friday is that, our day is spent without us being grateful for what we have.
+The irony of Black Friday is, our day is spent without us being grateful for what we have.
 Then the ‘Thanksgiving’ day goes by with dinner and emergency exits to the shopping centers, without spending time with families or the loved ones.

 A number of sales tracking sites conclude that a vast majority of deals can be availed by ordering online – avoiding any reason to hit the store and then not actually get what you want.
 And if you even think that the fights and traumas you carried from Black Friday Videos 2017 is not your cup of tea, then get online and order as much as you want – without getting hit or thrown down – there’s little to no-stress.